 You must use Adobe Reader to edit and save the form.
 This software is free and available for both Windows and Mac. http://get.adobe.com/fr/reader/otherversions/

-The file can only be submitted in French or in English.
+The file can be submitted in French, in English or in Spanish.

 To return your file by email click here.